-Founded in 1953 by Western Slope business leaders, CLUB 20 was originally organized for the purpose of getting rural roads paved.
+Founded in 1953 by Western Slope business leaders, Club 20 was originally organized for the purpose of getting rural roads paved.
 At the time, the State of Colorado had been spending only 10 percent of its highway funds west of the Continental Divide, even though more than half the roads were there.
 With each community lobbying for its own roads, small towns were simply drowning each other out.
 It finally became clear that only by agreeing on a single priority list could all the counties be heard.
 The process worked.
-Within a few years, the State was spending 37 percent of its highway funds west of the divide and by the end of the 1950s finally had paved most of the major highways on the West Slope.
+Within a few years, the State was spending 37 percent of its highway funds west of the divide and by the end of the 1950s finally had paved most of the major highways on the Western Slope.

-The engines that drive CLUB 20 are the standing committees.
+The engines that drive Club 20 are the standing committees.
 Most Western Slope policy on key issues originates within one of the several committees, each with broad geographic representation.
-These committees include Agriculture, Business Affairs, Education & Workforce Development, Energy, Health Care, Public Lands & Natural Resources, Tourism, Telecommunications, Transportation and Water.
-Membership on these committees is open to all CLUB 20 members and the groups recommend policy to the full Board of Directors.
-A vote of the full Board is required for CLUB 20 to take a position on any issue.
+These committees include Agriculture, Business Affairs, Education & Workforce Development, Energy, Health Care, Public Lands & Natural Resources, Telecommunications, Tourism, Transportation and Water.
+Membership on these committees is open to all Club 20 members, and the groups recommend policy to the full Board of Directors.
+A vote of the full Board is required for Club 20 to take a position on any issue.

 For more than five decades, this organization of all the communities of Western Colorado has been providing a forum for the discussion of complex and controversial issues and representing the interests of the Western Slope at all levels of government.
 The group’s membership is broader and more diverse than at any time in history and continues to grow each year.
 Club 20’s leadership is convinced that by working together to achieve a stronger voice, the Western Slope can help shape the destiny of Colorado and the West and continue to serve as the “Voice of the Western Slope”.